Flaming Star and Tadpoles Nebula

 Total Exposure Time - 17 Hours

 IC 405, the Flaming Star nebula is an emission and reflection nebula located in the constellation Auriga.
-It glows due to it being energized by the hot, fast moving star AE Aurigae, whose intense ultraviolet radiation excitees the surrounding hydrogen gas causing it to emit a deep red light.
+It glows due to it being energized by the hot, fast moving star AE Aurigae, whose intense ultraviolet radiation excites the surrounding hydrogen gas causing it to emit a deep red light.

 IC 410, the Tadpoles Nebula is an emission nebula also located in the constellation Auriga.
-Its most distinctive features are two elongated clouds of dense gas and dust - nickednamed the “tadpoles” - which are sculpted by intense radiation and stellar winds from nearby massive stars.
+Its most distinctive features are two elongated clouds of dense gas and dust - nicknamed the “tadpoles” - which are sculpted by intense radiation and stellar winds from nearby massive stars.

 This image took 2nd place in a “What’s In the Night Sky” run by Alyn Wallace in February 2024.